neanes/neanes/docs/guide/index.md

 #### Chromatic Fthora Note

 Chromatic fthoras are sometimes ambiguous.
 Use the `Chromatic Fthora` dropdown in the bottom toolbar to specify the correct note for audio playback.
+This selection will also determine the note indicator that appears above the note, if the note indicator has been enabled for that note.

 <style>
 kbd {